kiba/Writings/fac/chp22_earth.md

 The girl binged through it on her laptop.

 By the end of the series, May was crying.
 No fair!
-She thought it was going to be about cute girls doing cute things and killing monsters.
+She thought it was going to be about cute girls doing cute things and killing monsters, but why did Phyrra die?
 Stupid show!

 She closed the laptop and went to get some lemonade.